vtphan/plot-tutorial/scripts/README.md

  Rscript qq.R data_file x y [z]
 ```

-- data_file : comma-separated or tab-separated file, with a header and column names.
+- data_file : comma-separated file (.csv) or tab-separated file (.tsv).
+There must be a header containing column names.
 The data must be in long-form.
 - x : the name of column in data_file representing the x-variable.
 - y : the name of column in data_file representing the y-variable.
 - z : Optional.
 The name of column in data_file representing the colorized grouping of data.